- Search The Registry

 Walter F. White

 Walter Francis White was born on this date in 1893.
-He was an African American activist and administrator.
+He was a Black activist and administrator.

 His father was a postman and his mother a schoolteacher in Atlanta.
 Because Atlanta had Jim Crow laws, as a child, White attended segregated Black schools, sat in the rear of buses, and experienced many other indignities of racism.
 When he was 13, White witnessed the Atlanta Race Riot.

 White managed to attend Atlanta University, and, after graduating in 1916, he worked for Standard Life Insurance Company.
+He married Leah Gladys (Powell) and was the father of actress Jane White.
 He also became secretary of the Atlanta branch of the National Association for the Advancement of Colored People (NAACP).

 During this time, White organized a campaign to improve Black public facilities in the city.
 Soon after, James Weldon Johnson offered him a full-time post at the NAACP.
 White's main task there was to investigate lynchings and race riots.
 His light skin enabled him to pass as a white man and this helped him acquire information about racist groups such as the Ku Klux Klan.
 His research was eventually published in the book, "Rope and Faggot" (1929).
 In 1929, White was appointed chief executive of the NAACP.